nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * can save `UserPref` objects in json format and read it back.
 * can save the Task List data in xml format and read it back.

+The storage component is an example of the singleton design principle because there is only one instance of Storage, accessible through the MainApp class.
+The storage component interacts with the model during the load and save command.
+Here, the load or save command attempts to update the save location for internal storage.
+In the case of a load command,

 ### 2.6.
 Common classes

 Classes used by multiple components are in the `seedu.task.commons` package.